srid/emanote.obelisk/doc/Development.md

 Note:

 - Edit `config/backend/notesDir` to run on your own notebook instead of on `./doc`.
-- The development server may be glitchy, and slow at times (due to websocket over jsaddle).
+- The development server may be glitchy, and slow at times (due to jsaddle being unreliable).
-  - You can address this by disabling websockets; set `config/frontend/requestType` to `xhr`.
+  - You can try disabling websockets; set `config/frontend/requestType` to `xhr`.
   - The full build doesn't suffer from this issue; so you should use websockets there.

 To do a **full build**, refer to Obelisk's deployment guide.